IntelRealSense/librealsense/wrappers/tensorflow/README.md

 - Unet Network Implementation: choosing the sizes of convolutions, max pools, filters and strides, along downsampling and upsampling.
 - Data Augmentation: preparing dataset that contains noisy and pure images as explained above.
 - Old model (optional): there is an option of training the network starting from a previously-trained model.
 - Epochs: epoch is one cycle through the full training dataset (forth and back).
-The default value of epochs number is 100, it could be contolled by an argument passed to the application.
+The default value of epochs number is 100, it could be controlled by an argument passed to the application.

 ###### console output
 ![foxdemo](images/training.PNG)